Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 `psa_crypto_init()` before calling any function from the SSL/TLS, X.509 or PK module.

+**Relationship with other options:** This option depends on `MBEDTLS_PSA_CRYPTO_C`.
+These two options differ in the following way:
+- `MBEDTLS_PSA_CRYPTO_C` enables the implementation of the PSA Crypto API.
+  When it is enabled, `psa_xxx()` APIs are available and you must call `psa_crypto_init()` before you call any other `psa_xxx()` function.
+Other modules in the library (non-PSA crypto APIs, X.509, TLS) may or may not use PSA Crypto but you're not required to call `psa_crypto_init()` before calling non-PSA functions, unless when explicitly documented (TLS 1.3).
+- `MBEDTLS_USE_PSA_CRYPTO` means that X.509 and TLS will use PSA Crypto as much as possible (that is, everywhere except for features that are not supported by PSA Crypto, see "Internal Changes" below for a complete list of exceptions).
+When it is enabled, you need to call `psa_crypto_init()` before calling any function from PK, X.509 or TLS; however it doesn't change anything for the rest of the library.

-**Scope:** `MBEDTLS_USE_PSA_CRYPTO` has no effect on the most of the TLS 1.3 code, which always uses PSA crypto.
-The parts of the TLS 1.3 code that will use PSA Crypto or not depending on the value of this option are:
+**Scope:** `MBEDTLS_USE_PSA_CRYPTO` has no effect on modules other than PK, X.509 and TLS.
+It also has no effect on most of the TLS 1.3 code, which always uses PSA crypto.
+The parts of the TLS 1.3 code that will use PSA Crypto or not depending on this option being set or not are:
 - record protection;
 - running handshake hash;
 - asymmetric signature verification & generation;